ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Common problems and troubleshooting

+- if you don't know where to start or you are stuck be sure to check fora.
+To quote [@LaurentFranckx](https://github.com/LaurentFranckx) _they can make the difference between passing and failing_.
 - if you ask a question regarding issues with your code, it is wise to provide the [SSCCE](http://sscce.org/) and all the additional information which can be useful (error messages, warnings, `sessionInfo`) to diagnose the problem.
 Describing [what have you tried](whathaveyoutried.com) is always welcome.

 ## Time management and deadlines